 Nanuya Island Resort is nestled amongst tropical greenery.
-The surrounding beach has been raised and worked on manually, giving this resort a sense of altered reality.
+The resort has been manually raised from the beach, giving it a sense of altered reality.
 If you are looking for great facilities and a good meal as opposed to natural surroundings, this resort is for you.

 Nanuya Lailai Island, Yasawa, Fiji

-We resided in Nanuya for just 2 nights, which was probably right for us as this resort wasn’t my perfect match, though that’s not to say it wouldn’t be for you.
+We resided in Nanuya for 2 nights, which was about right for us as this resort wasn’t my perfect match.
+Though that’s not to say it wouldn’t be right for you.

-The Deluxe Villa felt slightly closed off compared to others we stayed in.
-Though the actual circumference in question was likely the same, the bedroom and living room area were divided so it lacked the feeling of openness that we encountered in the other Fijian resorts we tried.
+The Deluxe Villa felt closed off compared to others we stayed in.
+Whilst the room per metre was likely the same, the bedroom and living room were divided.
+So the villa lacked that feeling of openness which we had enjoyed in other Fijian resorts.

-The room was nice and clean, with plenty of different seating areas.
-We also had a front porch, which we did use this time as space by the ‘beach’ was limited.
-There was functioning A/C and a safe within the villa.
-WiFi was only included at an additional cost.
+Overall, the room was nice and clean.
+We had a front porch, which we used often as space by the ‘beach’ was limited.
+There was functioning A/C and a safe within the villa and WiFi was available at an extra cost.

 I have to say the ‘outdoor’ bathroom was very disappointing in Nanuya.
-It was very basic and not very aesthetically pleasing, plus it wasn’t really outside it just had no roof.
+It was very basic and not aesthetically pleasing.
+Plus it wasn’t really outside… it just had no roof.

-Out of the 4 Fijian resorts we stayed in, Nanuya was the only one which didn’t enforce a set meal plan budgeting system.
-At first I thought this was a good thing, however, I will say that their menu prices are quite high – which is definitely something for you to take into consideration before you book.
+Out of the 4 Fijian resorts we stayed in, Nanuya was the only one which didn’t enforce a set meal plan system.
+At first, I thought this was a good thing as it gives you flexibility.
+But their menu prices are quite high.
+Which is definitely something you should take into consideration before you book.

-When we visited, there was also the option to eat at a pizza bar, however, this appears to no longer be an option on their website.
-The pizza bar was really isolated at the other end of the resort and it didn’t even really seem open when we were there – but was a nice cheaper option to have.
-We also met the only other mid-twenty-year-old couple at this pizza bar!
+When we visited, there was also the option to eat at a pizza bar, yet, this appears to no longer be listed on their website.
+The pizza bar was really isolated at the other end of the resort and honestly, it wasn’t very inviting when were there.
+But it was good to have a cheaper option.
+We also met the only other mid-twenty-year-old couple at the pizza bar!

-Despite the pricey restaurant, the breakfast buffet came at no extra cost when we stayed, which was a bonus.
+Despite the pricey dinners, the breakfast buffet came at no extra cost when we stayed.
+A huge bonus.
 They now appear to have a breakfast menu, so I’m afraid I can’t advise on whether this is still the case!

 Other than arrivals and departures, we didn’t see many of the staff about the resort.
 Even during meal times, there wasn’t much of an opportunity to chat with them.
 Those that we did encounter were all polite, but not as fun and friendly as we had become accustomed to.

 Beach Area: There is no pool at Nanuya Island Resort.
-The beach has been raised using concrete and man-made rock formations, therefore it is not possible to paddle in the clear waters or lay on the sand near the resort.
-There are nice beach cabanas for you to relax in instead, spaced out atop of the raised edge.
-If you’re desperate for the beach, you can wander down to the other end of the island but make sure you don’t wander barefoot!
+The resort has been raised from the beach using concrete and man-made rock formations.
+Meaning, it’s not possible to paddle in the clear waters or lay on the sand near the resort.
+Instead, there are nice beach cabanas for you to relax in, spaced out atop of the raised edge.
+If you’re desperate for the beach, you can wander down to the other end of the island.
+But make sure you don’t wander barefoot!

-Spa: As I had just had a massage in the previous Fijian resort we stayed in, I sadly didn’t sample the spa at Nanuya.
-Though their beachfront treatment room looked lovely!
+Spa: I had just had a massage at Blue Lagoon Beach Resort, so I didn’t sample the spa at Nanuya.
+Their beachfront treatment room looked lovely!

-Other: I think it’s important to note that no children were staying at this resort when I did.
-If you are looking for a family-friendly holiday spot, I would recommend casting your net elsewhere.
+Other: It’s important to note that no children were staying at this resort when I did.
+If you are looking for a family-friendly holiday spot, I recommend casting your net elsewhere.

 Evening Entertainment: We participated in the ‘Kava Ceremony’ on our second evening.
-The ceremony is held just outside of the restaurant, in the area where new guests are welcomed.
-Overall, the ceremony was interesting and I’m glad that we got to experience one; They are pretty famous with Fijian locals and tourists alike.
-A word of warning: Kava certainly isn’t the most pleasant drink I’ve ever had!
+The ceremony takes place just outside of the restaurant, in the guest arrival area.
+These ceremonies are a big deal for Fijian locals and tourists alike, so I’m glad we got to experience one.
+A word of warning: Kava does not taste great!